 There are many Australian animals such as possums, combats, emus, Tasmanian tigers, koalas, kangaroos, dingoes and cockatoos here along with donkeys, alpacas, camels, buffalo, and even American alligators.

-What to do in Nelson Bay?
-Embark on a morning cruise from Nelson Bay and you can ensure you will see dolphins.
-And at certain months of the year, there are the migrating humpback whales that are sighted in bigger numbers each year.
+Embark on a morning cruise from Nelson Bay and you can ensure you will see dolphins and at certain months of the year, there are the migrating humpback whales that are sighted in bigger numbers each year.

 Rising 30 metres, the impressive windswept sand dunes Port Stephens of Stockton Bight have been seen in parts of the globe far beyond their natural home of Worimi Conservation Lands.